knutsoned/bevy_lazy_signals/README.md

 - [x] Prevent retrigger if task still running from last time
 - [x] Process tasks to run their commands when they are complete
 - [ ] Make sure Triggered gets removed from Computeds during processing
+- [ ] Remove Clone from LazySignalsData trait bounds
+- [ ] Integrate withy bevy_mod_picking
+- [ ] Integrate with bevy_inspector_egui
+- [ ] Integrate with sickle_ui
+- [ ] Integrate with bevy_proto (schematics)
+- [ ] Make a demo of a fully wired sickle entity inspector with schematics
 - [ ] Add helpers for accessing args
 - [ ] Add getter/setter tuples factory to API
+- [ ] Support streams if the developer expects the same signal to be sent multiple times/tick
 - [ ] See how well this plays with aery, bevy_mod_picking, bevy_mod_scripting, and sickle
 - [ ] Do the [Ten Challenges](https://github.com/bevyengine/bevy/discussions/11100)
 - [ ] Write a bunch of Fennel code to see how well it works to script the computeds and effects